linnarsson-lab/punchcards/README.md

-# cg-punchcards
+# Punchcards

-``cg-punchcards`` is a repository containing description files to feed to cytograph `puchcards` analysis pipeline.
+``punchcards`` is a repository containing description files to feed to cytograph `punchcards` analysis pipeline.

-``cg-punchcards`` will contain a complete collection of all the sub-analysis performed on the developmental brain atlas dataset.
+``punchcards`` will contain a complete collection of all the sub-analysis performed on the developmental brain atlas dataset.

+# Curiosity/History
+[Punch cards]((https://en.wikipedia.org/wiki/Punched_card#History)) were one of the first means to store digital information, in particular automata instructions/inputs.
+Noticeably the earliest automatic [loom](https://github.com/linnarsson-lab/loompy) was controlled by punched holes in a paper tape.

 ## Analysis description files